Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring-boot-starters-for-azure.md

    </dependency>
    ```

-* Adds the following section:
+* The following section is added to the file:

    ```xml
    <dependencyManagement>